What is Windows Virtual Desktop?

 Supported virtual machine OS images

-Windows Virtual Desktop supports the following OS images:
+Windows Virtual Desktop supports the following x64 operating system images:

 - Windows 7 Enterprise